TINNITUS Relief Program

-At Allison Audiology & Hearing Aid Center, our professionals have more than 20 years of experience and offer comprehensive tinnitus treatment near Houston and Lake Jackson.
+At Allison Audiology & Hearing Aid Center, our doctors of audiology, Dr. Rebecca Kohout and Dr. Erin Arceneaux-Larson offer comprehensive, personalized tinnitus treatment options at both our Houston and Lake Jackson offices.

 The exact causes of tinnitus aren’t well understood because there are many reasons for tinnitus.
 Treatment usually depends on addressing the underlying cause.
 Tinnitus can be the result of: